 In this blog, we're looking at the instinctive things that we check when we're looking at a website.
 We'll talk about how you can fix and improve some of those.
 Some are performance issues and others are SEO issues.
-We're hoping that this will compliment our previous resources on SEO.
+We're hoping that this will complement our previous resources on SEO.

 Watch the video